shimizukawa/pycontw2013-sphinx-introduction/index.rst

 .. speech::

+   Install from PyPI by using easy_install.

    easy_install is defacto standard package installer.
    There are other installation methods: pip, buildout or invoke setup.py.
+   In this case I used easy_install.

+   This command installed Sphinx and other dependency packages.
+   Sphinx 1.2b1 is current newest version.

 .. s6:: styles